Skip to content

 Section titled “Pull Request Creation (create-pull-request:)”

 Creates PRs with code changes.
-Falls back to issue if creation fails (e.g., org settings block it). expires field (same-repo only) auto-closes after period: integers (days) or 2h, 7d, 2w, 1m, 1y (hours < 24 treated as 1 day).
+By default, falls back to creating an issue if PR creation fails (e.g., org settings block it).
+Set fallback-as-issue: false to disable this fallback and avoid requiring issues: write permission. expires field (same-repo only) auto-closes after period: integers (days) or 2h, 7d, 2w, 1m, 1y (hours < 24 treated as 1 day).

 safe-outputs: